rakudo/rakudo.org/post/announce-rakudo-star-release-2020.01.md

 of the language such as "Rakudo".

-This Star release includes release 2020.01 of [the Rakudo compiler](https://github.com/rakudo/rakudo), and version 2019.03 of [MoarVM](https://github.com/MoarVM/MoarVM).
+This Star release includes release 2020.01 of [the Rakudo compiler](https://github.com/rakudo/rakudo), and version 2020.01 of [MoarVM](https://github.com/MoarVM/MoarVM).
 Additionally, it includes various community modules, and the Raku documentation.

-The Rakudo compiler changes since the last Rakudo Star release are now listed in "2018.11.md", "2018.12.md" and "2019.03.md" under the "rakudo/docs/announce" directory of the source distribution.
+The Rakudo compiler changes since the last Rakudo Star release can be found in `rakudo/docs/announce`.
+Specifically, in:

+- 2019.07.md
+- 2019.07.1.md
+- 2019.11.md
+- 2020.01.md

 Important Rakudo bug fixes are now listed at <https://alerts.perl6.org/>

-Also see the Rakudo Star errata at <https://perl6.org/downloads/>
+Also see the Rakudo Star errata at <https://raku.org/downloads/>

 ## Changes